-if you have provided to us information under clause 3.25.2 and you detect an error in that information, then you must provide to us the correct information.
+if you have provided to us information under clause 5.2 and you detect an error in that information, then you must provide to us the correct information.
 You must, at the same time, provide to us an explanation of why the original information was incorrect.
 We will accept the later information as being correct unless we are not satisfied with the explanation provided to support the change.

-You acknowledge that we will use the information you provide to us under clauses 3.2 and 3.311 for the purpose of calculating the charges payable by you for using our facilities and services at the Airport.5.10
+You acknowledge that we will use the information you provide to us under this clause 11 for the purpose of calculating the charges payable by you for using our facilities and services at the Airport, to improve our facilities and services, and for the purposes set out in clause 5.10.

-If you do not comply with clauses 3.2 or 3.3,11 then you agree that we may charge you for use of our facilities and services on that day on the basis that each seat on the aircraft operated by you on that day was in fact occupied by a passenger.
+If you do not comply with this clause 11, then you agree that we may charge you for use of our facilities and services on that day on the basis that each seat on the aircraft operated by you on that day was in fact occupied by a passenger.
 If:

-you provide the information required under clauses 3.25.2 and 3.3;5.3
+you provide the information required under clauses 5.2 and 5.3;

-we have charged you in accordance with this clause 3.5;5.5
+we have charged you in accordance with this clause 5.5;

 you have paid to us those charges; and